 Step 3: Wipe with a Piece of Cloth

 When you see all the creases gone, gently remove the shoe stretcher and wipe the shoes with a piece of cloth to remove the oil.
-You will be left with flawless shiny pair of leather boots.
+You will be left with perfect shiny pair of leather boots.

 Rubbing alcohol is best for removing wrinkles from leather boots.
 The process is easy and effective.
 You can easily get rubbing alcohol from local shops.